JuanM04/portfolio/src/content/docs/sysadmin/office.md

 >
 > **It's essentially piracy with a middleman.**

 If you don't have a key, you can use [Microsoft Activation Scripts (MAS)](https://github.com/massgravel/Microsoft-Activation-Scripts/releases/latest).
+You can also run `irm https://massgrave.dev/get | iex` in the PowerShell.

 Once opened, go to `Office`, then activate only Office.
 Once you finished that, enable the auto-renewal.